AdityaSaxena1311/Library-Management-System/README.md

 ## Installation

-Install different modules using the following commands:-
+Install different modules in the command terminal using the following commands:-

 ```bash
   pip install Pillow